opdavies/oliverdavies.uk/source/_posts/2012-10-25-my-sublime-text-2-settings.md

 tags:
   - sublime-text
 ---
+{% block excerpt %}
+[Sublime Text 2](http://www.sublimetext.com/2) has been my text editor of choice for the past few months, and I use it at home, in work, and on any virtual machines that I run.
+So rather than having to manually re-enter my settings each time, I thought that I'd document them here for future reference.

+These preferences ensure that the code is compliant with [Drupal coding standards](http://drupal.org/coding-standards "Drupal coding standards on Drupal.org") - using two spaces instead of a tab, no trailing whitespace, blank line at the end of a file etc.
+{% endblock %}

+{% block content %}
 [Sublime Text 2](http://www.sublimetext.com/2) has been my text editor of choice for the past few months, and I use it at home, in work, and on any virtual machines that I run.
 So rather than having to manually re-enter my settings each time, I thought that I'd document them here for future reference.
 These preferences ensure that the code is compliant with [Drupal coding standards](http://drupal.org/coding-standards "Drupal coding standards on Drupal.org") - using two spaces instead of a tab, no trailing whitespace, blank line at the end of a file etc.

 ## Preferences